ebzzry/ebzzry.github.io/en/fkd/human.md

-How to Communicate Like a Human
+How to Communicate like a Human
 ===============================

 <div class="center">[Esperanto](/eo/homo) · [English](#)</div>